 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for that question.
-The Department of Education has been working with qualified practitioners to work through contract to support the students and I can assure you that we have looked into the names of those that were referred back in 2019 to ensure that they are on the list and that they have been receiving support services.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for that question.
+The Department of Education has been working with qualified practitioners to work through contract to support the students.
+I can assure you that we have looked into the names of those that were referred back in 2019 to ensure that they are on the list and that they have been receiving support services.

-The work that is done, we don't want to duplicate that work, but we have been working on this matter to ensure that those individual students that were named in 2019 are receiving or have received support from within the Department of Education.
-I can say that there are....
+We don't want to duplicate the work that is done, but we have been working on this matter to ensure that those individual students that were named in 2019 are receiving or have received support from within the Department of Education.
 I can't give the accurate number because some of them might not be in the school at this time, but I can look into getting that number to the member when I have it.
 Thank you, Mr. Speaker.